 Partnerships in Ireland are general or limited.
 The general partnership will be made up of two or more partners with equal rights and liabilities.
 The Irish limited partnership will be made up by a general partner that will have management rights but will also be held liable for the partnership’s debts and responsibilities and a limited partner that will only be entitled to part of the profits and will be held accountable within the limits of his or her contributions.

 The simplest Irish form of business that can be registered in Ireland is the sole trader or single entrepreneur that does not require a minimum share capital and the individual will be personally held liable for the business’ debts.

 For customized company registration solutions, clients are invited to contact our Irish company formation representatives.
 In order to support businessmen, we have created a tax calculator which is meant to show investors the taxes they must pay in Ireland.
 Businessmen that need legal assistance or legal representation in the country, may contact our partner law firm in Ireland.

-Foreign businessmen in search of company formation services in other countries such as Denmark, Switzerland or Montenegro can send us a detailed request and we will put them in contact with our partners from the respective countries.
+Foreign businessmen in search of company formation services in other countries such as Denmark, Switzerland, Montenegro or Estonia can send us a detailed request and we will put them in contact with our partners from the respective countries.
 Furthermore, investors intersted in setting up a hedge fund or any other type of investment fund are invited to visit our partners' website.

 Our company formation firm in Ireland has a wide range of partners activating in various domains, thus for professional yacht charter services, you are invited to get in touch with our partner yacht charter firm in Dubai.